Kim Davis, Savannah Eliseo And Jeff Sangl: Some Apostolics United Pentecostals And Homosexuality

 Announcing the release of her new work on January 7th, Savannah made a post on Facebook as did her father and the church Facebook page, which has shared about the song several times since then.
 One man wrote in response to her post, "Absolutely Give It To Them Sister!
 Amen!!"

 Then on February 22, 2016, Savannah Eliseoannounced the release of a YouTube video of herself singing the song.
 It was also published on Vimeo by the church.
 Watch and listen for yourself.
 Please note that the destruction of the television set goes along with UPC teaching that it should not be watched.
+October 14, 2017 note: These videos have since been taken down by Savannah.
+The song apparently has also been removed on iTunes and CD Baby.
+It is still available on Amazon.

 Below are the words to the song, to the best of my knowledge.
 'Sending' in the chorus may be incorrect.